a-b-street/abstreet/docs/lanes.md

 		- trim them back too (maybe to avoid hitting the intersection?)
 		- osm tags and such would ideally be part of a master road

+	- debug impossibly long derived roads, like the horizontal E McGraw. try to detect by comparing length of original points with length of derived center pts.
+		- actually, looks like the polygon is borked.

 	- multiple driving lanes on highways
 		- dashed white lines

-	- debug impossibly long derived roads, like the horizontal E McGraw. try to detect by comparing length of original points with length of derived center pts.
+	- render trees?
+	- revisit parks/water (as parcels / areas, maybe)

 	- big maps start centered over emptiness
 	- some bldg paths are quite long.
 	- make final Map serializable too